Genez-io/genez-io.github.io/content/posts/chatgpt_app.md

 ```

-Now, you can deploy your backend project from the `server` folder to the genezio infrastructure (this might take up to 3 minutes, so be patient):
+Now, you can deploy your backend project from the `server_chatgpt` folder to the genezio infrastructure (this might take up to 3 minutes, so be patient):

 ```
-cd ./../server && genezio deploy
+cd ./../server_chatgpt && genezio deploy --env .env
 ```

-If the deployment is successful, then you can go to the genezio web app to see more information and logs of your project:
+After the deployment is done, you can go to the genezio web app to see more information and logs of your project:

 ```